 Notice of deviation from drawbridge regulation.

-The Coast Guard has issued a temporary deviation from the operating schedule that governs the Long Beach Bridge, mile 4.7, across Reynolds Channel, at Nassau County, New York.
-This temporary deviation is necessary to temporarily increase staffing flexibility.
-This deviation allows the bridge to be opened with a four-hour advanced notice during the hours of 5 p.m. on December 23, 2016, to 7 a.m. on December 26, 2016 and from 5 p.m. on December 30, 2016, to 7 a.m. on January 2, 2017.
+The Coast Guard has issued a temporary deviation from the operating schedule that governs the Long Beach Bridge across Reynolds Channel, mile 4.7, at Nassau County, New York.
+This deviation is necessary in order to facilitate the “Annual Fireworks Display” and allows the bridge to remain in the closed position.

-The docket for this deviation, [USCG-2016-1063] is available at http://www.regulations.gov.
-Type the docket number in the “SEARCH” box and click “SEARCH”.
+The docket for this deviation, USCG-2018-0289, is available at http://www.regulations.gov.
+Type the docket number in the “SEARCH” box and click “SEARCH.”
 Click on Open Docket Folder on the line associated with this deviation.